 Sometimes it can be difficult to diagnose the type of burn a victim has; however, looking at some of the characteristics can help doctors distinguish between them.

 Let’s look at some of the main characteristics of the following types of burn injuries:

-Our burn injury lawyers have vast experience in dealing with burn patients with second third-degree burns and can help evaluate your case and determine your claims.
-You may be eligible for economic, non-economic, and punitive damages and our lawyers can help calculate your claims and file a burn injury lawsuit against the negligent parties.
+Our burn injury lawyers have vast experience dealing with burn patients with second and third-degree burns and can help evaluate your case and determine your claims.
+You may be eligible for economic, non-economic, and punitive damages, and our lawyers can help calculate your claims and file a burn injury lawsuit against the negligent parties.

 Contact us at (213) 596-9642 and get a free consultation today!

 Michael is a managing partner at the nationwide Ehline Law Firm, Personal Injury Attorneys, APLC.
 He’s an inactive Marine and became a lawyer in the California State Bar Law Office Study Program, later receiving his J.D. from UWLA School of Law.
 Michael has won some of the world’s largest motorcycle accident settlements.